 - Contact us

-The non-nuclear industry typically includes hospitals, universities and industry, which use radiation for a variety of purposes including:
+Industries that use radioactive substances, but are not part of the nuclear industry, are collectively known as the non-nuclear industry.
+The non-nuclear industry includes hospitals, universities and industries which use radioactive substances for a variety of purposes including:

-- diagnosing and treating disease, in both humans and animals;
+- diagnosing and treating medical conditions in both humans and animals;

 We chair this group, which brings non-nuclear industries and other regulators together twice a year to raise any issues related to the regulation of radioactive substances, according to its terms of reference.